PaNOSC-ViNYL/ase/doc/development/contribute.rst

     $ git status
     $ git commit -m "Fixed bug ..."

-Push your changes to your repository and create a Merge Request.
+Push your changes to your repository and create a Merge Request on GitLab.

-If you want to start working on something new, you should switch to you master branch, pull from the official repository and branch again::
+If you want to start working on something new, you should switch to your master branch, pull from the official repository and branch again::

     $ git checkout master
     $ git remote add official git@gitlab.com:ase/ase.git  # do this once only
     $ git pull official master
     $ git checkout -b newstuff

+You can use ``git remote -v`` to see which repositories you have registered locally.

 Code review
 ===========